yiptool/gles2/README.md

 #### File format of shaders

-Shaders are simply a source file in the GLSL language.
+Shaders are simply source files in the GLSL language.

 Please note that you have to support both GLSL and ESSL (OpenGL ES dialect of GLSL) in your shaders.
 For example, in OpenGL ES you have to specify floating-point